Custom Animations¶

 Important

 To build an animation, first choose a texture and determine the X and Y coordinates, and width and height of the area to animate.
 Create the animation as a vertical strip of frames.
+The width should be the same as the width of the area to animate.
+The height should be a multiple of the animation area height.

 Properties¶